What We Learned: NHL parity is actually insanely bad

 Honestly, no one on Earth had any right to feign surprise.

-No one wants this to become the NBA, where the Eastern Conference Finals are a bloodbath and the Warriors are averaging 123 points a game in the Western Conference Final.
+No one wants this to become the NBA, where the Eastern Conference Final is a bloodbath and the Warriors are averaging 123 points a game in the Western Conference Final.
 The entire season has been prelude to a clash of the titans, but it springs from an opposite problem to what the NHL faces with its forced parity.
 There, the salary cap has risen so quickly that clubs can put together a handful of All-Stars for their starting five and let them go.
 The Cavs’ worst starter was the No. 4 pick in 2011.

 Of course, the NBA is better and more fun than it ever has been on a night-in, night-out basis.
 Yeah, the Cavs and Warriors were teams of destiny, and the NBA Finals are going to be appointment television in the way that even two fun teams like Pittsburgh and Nashville wouldn’t be.
 Or, god forbid, Ottawa/Anaheim.